-On International Women’s Day, Sermo physicians celebrated the female trailblazers who paved the way and changed the face of medicine.
-These women—such as Elizabeth Blackwell who became the first woman in the United States to be granted an MD degree in 1849—overcame poverty, stereotypes, and discrimination, but they went on to build hospitals, win Nobel Prizes, become leaders in medicine, and above all, improve the health of millions.
+International Women’s Day is a global holiday celebrated annually on March 8 to commemorate the cultural, political, and socioeconomic achievements of women.
+This year, Sermo physicians from around the world celebrated the female trailblazers who paved the way and changed the face of medicine.
+These women—such as Elizabeth Blackwell who became the first woman in the United States to be granted an MD degree in 1849—overcame poverty, stereotypes, and discrimination—and they went on to build hospitals, win Nobel Prizes, become leaders in medicine, and above all, improve the health of millions.

 In a poll of 150+ global doctors, 97% it is important to honor and remember the female trailblazers in medicine.
 But as one physician from Internal Medicine urged, “More important than recognizing the contribution of women, I would argue, would be doing the work to pay them equally and fairly.”

 While massive advancements in medicine are made every year, 81% believe that women in medicine still experience adversity.
 That said, 78% have seen the role of female doctors change during their careers.

 Medicine is still a male-dominated field, and 76% said we need to encourage more women to go into medicine.
 Because—as 98% of Sermo doctors believe—female doctors contribute an important voice and perspective to the practice of medicine.

 Below, Sermo physicians from around the world share their professional insights, perspectives, and opinions on this important topic—in their own words: